TroyGrogan/Hangout/README.md

 **Example of what a Local Network Link looks like:**

     Network: http://100.64.14.100:5173/

+### Installing Postgre-SQL locally on your Computer:

+**Windows:**

+- Download the PostgreSQL 14 using https://www.postgresql.org/download/windows/
+- Run the execution file to use the Setup Wizard
+- When reaching the "Select Components" page, keep all selected that the wizard assigns
+- Continue using the "Next" button until you reach the stack builder page
+- Verify that you will be using "Postgre SQL 14 (windows size, ie x64) on port 5432"
+- Continue Setup respectively by following Setup Wizard Instructions

+**Mac (through homebrew):**

+Install the PostgreSQL 14 using Homebrew

+    brew install postgresql@14

+Start the PostgreSQL service:

+    brew services start postgresql@14

+Add PostgreSQL binaries to your PATH

+    echo 'export PATH="/opt/homebrew/opt/postgresql@14/bin:$PATH"' >> ~/.zshrc

+Source your .zshrc file to apply the changes immediately:

+    source ~/.zshrc

+Verify that PostgreSQL is properly installed and accessible:

+    which pg_config/opt/homebrew/opt/postgresql@14/bin/pg_config

+**Once PostgreSQL is successfully installed, THEN Install the Backend Dependencies**

 # Testing
 **First, make sure you have all requirements from requirements.txt installed.** It is recommended to use a virtual enviornment during this.